davidstutz/bootstrap-multiselect/README.md

 **filterPlaceholder**

-Define the placeholder for the text input above.
-Note that 'select all' option will select all **FILTERED** options.
-Default is false.
+Define the placeholder for the text input of the filter.

 **filterBehavior**